Sheranne is the co-founder of The Locomotive Co. and a wellness advocate.

-Juliette is a devoted Yoga teacher, who has been immersed in the journey of self-development through Yoga for years.
+Juliette is the co-founder of The Locomotive Co. and a devoted Yoga teacher, who has been immersed in the journey of self-development through Yoga for years.
 She finds in yoga a place of tranquility and safety, focusing in her classes on emotional relief and a balanced mind.
 She highly believes that mental health is a key factor to succeed personally and professionally.
 She is specialized in teaching classes for students that experience anxiety, stress, and depression.

 She got certified as a yoga instructor in Costa Rica and has absolved additional training in Sri Lanka and Bali.
-Since then, she has been teaching in five-star resorts, yoga studios and retreat centers across Southern Europe, Asia, and Central America.
+Since then, she has been teaching across Southern Europe and Asia.

-Having worked as a software developer in corporate companies, she knows the difficulties of staying healthy and taking time out of a busy schedule for your own wellbeing at your workplace.
-This is one reason why she loves to be apart of the Locomotive Co. to support in this essential task of integrating wellness into organisations.
+Having worked in corporate companies, she knows the difficulties of staying healthy and taking time out of a busy schedule for your own wellbeing at your workplace.
+This is one reason why she loves to be apart of The Locomotive Co. to support in this essential task of integrating wellness into organizations.

 Over the last decade, Stephanie has immersed herself in different aspects that comprise the field of health and wellness.
 Her studies in Elemental Yoga Therapy of which she now teaches as a passion; and the more intangible, Osho-inspired active meditations.

 Meditation came into Stephanie's life at an opportune time.
 She joined a meditation community in Singapore, Singa Satsanga in 2012, and since then the meditation community has become a staple, grounding part of her life.
 Her experience with the community allowed her to realise the importance of not just physical health, but also mental health.